cjoshmartin-com/design-patterns-react/markdown.md

 Josh Martin
 ---

-# Who am I?

-*   Computer Engineering Junior (specializing in Software Design and Embedded Systems)

-*   Minoring Mathematics and Computer Science

-*   Spend most of my time programming or dancing

----

 # Introduction

 #### What is a Design Pattern?

 * A **Design Pattern** is a general repeatable solution to a commonly occurring problem in software design.

 * Design Patterns is all about writing clean, reuseable code.
-That is closed for modification but open for extension.
+---

+# Introduction

+#### What is a Design Pattern?

+* Each Design Pattern has four parts:
+    - **Pattern name** a handle we can use to describe a design pattern, its solution and cosequences in a word or two.

+    - **Problem** describes when to use the pattern.
+Explains the problem and its context.

+    - **Solution** provides an abstract description of a problem and how a general arrangement of elements solves it.
+    - **Consequences** the results and trade-offs of applying the pattern (often space or time trade-offs).
 ---

 # Introduction